elegantchaos/Novy/README.md

 When a template is cloned, substitutions can be applied to the file names (see below for more information on substitutions).
 Substitutions are also applied to any file that successfully loads as utf8 text (regardless of file extensions).

+### Post Processing

-After cloning, if a file called `.novy` exists in the root of the template, it is executed.
+After cloning, if a file called `.novy` exists in the root of the template, it is executed!
 Typically the idea here is that it is a shell script, which performs additional setup steps.

 **This is obviously dangerous!** You need to be able to trust any template you download from github.
 Not only could the script do something malicious, but a mistake in it could cause havoc with your machine.
 Please be aware that you use Новый at your own risk and _I take absolutely no responsibility for any damage it causes_.